 In 2011, Westerville Parks and Recreation introduced "Sharrows" - shared lane markings to indicate shared lanes for bicycles and automobiles along a main thoroughfare.
 Sharrows alert motorists to expect bicyclists and provide an increased level of safety for bicyclists.
 Click the following links for more information:

-The City of Westerville’s leisure path system concept originated in 1996 when the city completed a citizen-driven strategic plan for the Parks and Recreation Department.
-The plan, which was named Parks, Recreation and Open Space (PROS) 2000, proposed a number of ideas for the city, including a network of bikeways and walking paths.
-PROS 2000 was approved by City Council and in 1998 Westerville voters gave their approval by voting “yes” to a quarter percent income tax that has funded the PROS 2000 Initiative projects.
+The City of Westerville’s leisure path system concept originated in 1996 when the City completed a citizen-driven strategic plan for the Parks and Recreation Department.
+The plan, which was named Parks, Recreation and Open Space (PROS) 2000, proposed a number of ideas for the City, including a network of bikeways and walking paths.
+PROS 2000 was approved by Westerville City Council and in 1998 Westerville voters gave their approval by voting “yes” to a quarter-percent income tax that has funded the PROS 2000 Initiative projects.

 - Abide by all signage